 - A Web Access Control List (Web ACL) gives you fine-grained control over the web requests.

-- A Web ACL can be associated with Amazon CloudFront, Amazon API Gateway, Application Load Balancer, and AWS AppSync resources.
+- A Web ACL can be associated with

-- You can re-use a Web ACL across multiple Cloudfront distributions to help reduce costs.
+- You can reuse a Web ACL across multiple Cloudfront distributions to help reduce costs.

 Logging